konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 );
 ```

-or more simple, without a redundant binding:
+or more simply, without a redundant binding:

 ```dart
 Option<double> reciprocalRoot(double n) => Option.Do(